Windows OS Hub

 esxcli vm process list

-There are three kill types of the VM process:
+There are three options to kill the VM process on an ESXi host:

 • Soft – the safest way to kill the VMX process (similar to kill -SIGTERM);

-• Hard – immediate termination of the VM process (kill -9);
+• Hard – stop the VM process immediately (kill -9);

-Let’s try to softly stop the VM with the specified ID:
+Try to perform a soft stop of the VM with the specified ID:

 esxcli vm process kill

-You can stop the frozen virtual machine using the PowerCLI (this is convenient, because when connecting to vCenter you don’t need to find the hostname on which the VM is running and enable SSH shell on it).
-Check that the VM is running:
+You can shut down a stuck virtual machine using PowerShell.
+This can be useful because when connecting to vCenter, there is no need to find the host where the VM is running and enable the SSH service on it.
+Connect to vCenter using PowerCLI and check if the VM is running:

 Force stop the VM process with the command: